This article first appeared on August 3, 2017. It has been updated slightly.

 “Soon after Phase IV is completed, the Company will be looking to close another financing round to secure sufficient capital to sustain the Company through commercialization.”

-That’s probably going to be fairly tight, as of last month they said they had about US$1.6 million in cash, and they have a loss of roughly $1 million over the past six months, so there’s not necessarily a lot of extra cash in there to get them through prototyping if costs are higher than expected.
+That’s probably going to be fairly tight, as of last month they said they had about US$1.6 million in cash, and they have a loss of roughly $1 million over the past six months, so there’s not necessarily a lot of extra cash in there to get them through prototyping and testing if costs are higher than expected or testing these prototypes takes longer than a month.

-Getting Nick Hodge on board to spread the news seems to have helped the stock a bit already, getting the price back to its highs around C$0.90 (the stock shot up sharply in the Spring when they were starting trading and getting more press attention and doing private placements to raise cash, and has gradually dwindled over the past few months in the absence of any real news).
-I found it particularly notable that their actual unveiling of the prototype, roughly a month ago, didn’t have any impact on the stock price… but Nick Hodge’s wild promises have certainly helped the shares so far.
+Getting Nick Hodge on board to spread the news seems to have helped the stock a bit already, causing most of the price appreciation after that initial surge in the Spring (the stock shot up sharply in the Spring when they were starting trading and getting more press attention and doing private placements to raise cash, and gradually dwindled in the absence of any real news until Hodge got his hooks into it).
+I found it particularly notable that their actual unveiling of the “pre-alpha prototype”, at that conference back in July, didn’t have any impact on the stock price… but Nick Hodge’s wild promises have certainly helped the shares so far.
+Even the fact that Lexagene was profiled on Ed Begley’s Innovations show on Fox Business didn’t have much of an impact on the share price — the company says that their segment aired on August 26th and September 9th… the top-flight detective here at Stock Gumshoe notes that those are Saturdays, and August 28 and September 11, the following trading days, did not bring anything particularly notable for Lexagene (the stock dropped on 8/28 on very high volume, and rose a few percent on 9/11 on low volume).
+So it’s probably the “you’re going to get rich” promotional blather from Nick Hodge and Pinnacle Digest and perhaps others driving the shares, not just the awareness of this microcap company.